padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 OK for this tutorial.
 A sqlite3 database will be used that is stored inside `db/sample_blog_development.db`.

-To setup environment, set RACK_ENV=enviromentname.
-This environment can be configured in config/apps.rb as:
+To setup environment, set RACK_ENV=environment_name.
+This environment can be used to configure setting in config/apps.rb as:
 ```
 Padrino.configure_apps do
   if RACK_ENV == 'production'